queball1999/GoCrypt/README.md

 ### CLI Flags
 `--output, -o` - Specify the output directory.
 By default _gocrypt_ will place the output file in the same directory as it was pulled from.

 `--no-ui, -n` - Disable the GUI.
-By default _gocrypt_ will use the GUI for user interaction.
+By default _gocrypt_ will use the GUI for all user interaction.

+`--layers, -l` - Define the layers of encryption.
+By default _gocrypt_ will use 1 layer of encryption.

 *IMPORTANT* - These flags MUST be passed _before_ the file arguments.
 Please refer to examples below.